-This website is established and operated by FLIGHT DELAY PAY.
+This website is established and operated by APSL.
 By using this website, you consent to the collection and use of your information under the terms of this policy as in force at the time of use.

 - Important Information and who we are.